cookpad/terraform-aws-eks/modules/asg_node_group/README.md

 The module automatically applies the node security group provided by the cluster module to each node.
-This allows access of the nodes to the control plane, and infra cluster communication between pods running on the cluster.
+This allows access of the nodes to the control plane, and intra-cluster communication between pods running on the cluster.

 If you need to add any additional security groups, e.g. for ssh access, configure `security_groups` with the security group ids.